Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

    ```
 Throughput = Total data/Total time = 1.39 GB/552.534s = 2.516 GB/s

-You can see that the throughput of the application has increased almost by a factor of 7 by offloading the "Compute Output Flags from Hash" code section to the FPGA.
+You can see that by efficiently leveraging FPGA acceleration, the throughput of the application has increased by a factor of 7.

-With the above throughput, processing 15 GB of data would take 1.65 hours to compute the score as opposed to 12.3 hours on host CPU.
+3. Running the application for the American library of Congress would take 1.65 hours (15TB/2.52GB/s) by leveraging FPGA acceleration based on the above throughput as opposed to 12.3 hours on host CPU.

 ## Conclusion